How Much Commission do Bay Area Realtors Charge to Sell a Home?

 How to Choose a REALTOR Whose Commission Rate Works for You

-Everyone who is considering listing their home with a real estate agent wonders what kind of value they’re going to get out of their commission.
-After all, we live in a competitive real estate market in one of the most beautiful areas of the United States.
-Given the demand for homes here, do you really even need to pay a REALTOR to sell your home?
 The answer to that question is yes, if you want to make sure you’re going to net the most amount of money possible from the sale.
 When you work with an experienced REALTOR who has a proven track record of success, you know that you’re getting someone who understands what it takes to get his or her client an excellent price for their home in an area where homes routinely sell for hundreds of thousands, and even millions, of dollars.

-In order to better understand how to choose the right REALTOR for your listing, let’s consider a hypothetical situation.
 Assume for a moment that you’re looking for someone to dig a ditch on your property.
-Through some market research of your own and talking to other people who have had ditches dug, you find out that the average price for a ditch of the size that you’re looking for is around $5,000.
-After you look for some phone numbers, you find someone who says that they can dig your ditch, but they’ve only dug one or two ditches of the size that you’re looking for.
+By talking to some friends and acquaintances who have had ditches dug recently, you find out that the average price for a ditch of the size that you’re looking for is around $5,000.
+But you’re really looking to get a good ditch done dirt cheap, so you keep looking.
+After you scour Craigslist for more phone numbers, you find some young, hungry buck who says that they can dig your ditch, but, full disclosure, they haven’t dug all that many ditches like you want, as they’ve only recently hung out their shingle.
 However, when you ask them how much they’re going to charge, the ditch digger tells you that the average price for these services is $5,000.

 Everyone wants to know…

 Is it not the same for REALTORS?
 Yes, it is!
 If you’re considering selling your home, why would you pay someone who has a poor or brief track record in the Bay Area the same commission rate that you would pay someone who has closed hundreds of transactions over decades?
-Why are sellers paying the same commission rate, regardless of experience levels?
+Why are sellers usually paying the same or similar commission rate, regardless of experience levels?

-In most cases, it’s because people who are selling their homes don’t realize that commission rates are negotiable.
-However, there’s something that you should understand about real estate agents who are willing to cut their commission rate.
+However, there’s something that you should understand about real estate agents who are willing to cut their commission rate from what they tell you they “normally” charge.

 However, when you ask the agent if he or she is willing to cut their commission, their answer should dictate your next move.
 If they say that they will drop their commission rate, you should walk away from that REALTOR.